lyz-code/blue-book/docs/roadmap_adjustment.md

 There are two tools that will help to follow the day plan:

 - [The calendar event notification system](calendar_management.md#calendar-event-notification-system) to avoid spending mental load tracking when the next appointment starts and to reduce the chances of missing it.
-- Periodic checks of the day plan: If you use the [pomodoro technique](task_tools.md#pomodoro), after each iteration check your day objectives and assess whether you're going to finish what you proposed yourself or if you need to tweak the task steps to do so.
+- Periodic checks of the day plan: If you use the [pomodoro technique](action_tools.md#pomodoro), after each iteration check your day objectives and assess whether you're going to finish what you proposed yourself or if you need to tweak the action steps to do so.

 ### Control your inbox

-The [Inbox](task_tools.md#inbox) is a nasty daemon that loves to get out of control.
+The [Inbox](action_tools.md#inbox) is a nasty daemon that loves to get out of control.
 You need to develop your inbox cleaning skills and proceses up to the point that you're sure that the important stuff tracked where it should be tracked.
 So far aiming to have a  element inbox is unrealistic though, at least for me.
 ## Survive the week
 At this level you're able to open your myopic eyes, so you start to guess what life throws at you.
 This may be enough to be able to gracefully handle some of the small stuff.
 The fast ones will still hit you though as you still don't have too much time or definition to react.